retrocomputacion/retrobbs/docs/tml.md

 </br>

 #### **&lt;IF&gt;**
-Execute the code inside the block if the condition is fullfilled.</br>
+Execute the code inside the block if the condition is fulfilled.</br>
 Parameter:

-`c`: Condition to be fullfilled, default `False`
+`c`: Condition to be fulfilled, default `False`

 ---
 #### **&lt;MODE&gt;**